 Lactose is a natural sugar found in most mammals' milk.
 If someone is lactose-intolerant a certain enzyme called lactase is insufficient.

 Lactase plays a significant role in releasing and digesting lactose.
-As we get older our body's production of lactase decreases when we are younger.
+As we get older our body's production of lactase decreases.

 Many young adults that were able to consume milk or cheese in childhood now face lactose intolerance.
 It can also happen to individuals when they undergo surgery or experience a viral or bacterial infection.
 The reason is that the problem is not an immunity problem but a lack of specific enzymes.